klarna/kco_rest_java/CODE_OF_CONDUCT.md

 Code of Conduct
 ===============

-Like the technical community as a whole, the Klarna@GitHub and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission - including mentorship, teaching, and connecting people.
+Like the technical community as a whole, the Klarna@GitHub community is made up of a mix of professionals and volunteers from all over the world, working on every aspect of the mission - including mentorship, teaching and connecting people.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
-This code applies equally to founders, mentors and those seeking help and guidance.
+This Code applies equally to founders, mentors and those seeking help and guidance.

-This isn’t an exhaustive list of things that you can’t do.
-Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.
+This is not a full list of restrictions.
+Rather, take it in the spirit in which it is intended - a guide making it easier to enrich all of us and the technical communities in which we participate.

-This code of conduct applies to all spaces managed by the Klarna@GitHub.
+This Code applies to all spaces managed by the Klarna@GitHub.
 This includes GitHub, the
 issue tracker, and any other forums created by the project team which the community uses for communication.
-In addition, violations of this code outside these spaces may affect a person's ability to participate within them.
+In addition, violations of this Code outside these spaces may affect a person's ability to participate within them.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing developers@klarna.com.
+If you believe someone is violating the Code, we ask that you report it by emailing developers@klarna.com.

 - **Be friendly and patient.**